 Education and coordination - Active program

 Education and coordination of action will be critical to build momentum, maintain direction, and realizing a full return on invested public and private resources.

 Urban livestock - Active program

-The Urban Agriculture Strategy includes recommendations on the Animal Control Bylaw and keeping livestock in urban areas, and a proposed alternative pet bylaw.
+The Urban Agriculture Strategy included engagement to help inform recommendations on the Animal Control Bylaw update.

 A home garden is a small area of land or raised bed used for growing food on or around a house or apartment complex.